ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 }
 ```

-Save the above function to `custom-options.js` and execute the following commands:
+Save the function to `custom-options.js` and execute the following commands:

 ```
 $ wsk action create custom-option custom-options.js --web true -a web-custom-options true